EoinDavey/Setanta/docs/_english/02-try-setanta.md

 ![The parts](/assets/images/teagaisc/tutorial01.png)

 You can write Setanta programs in the editor.
-Then when you click the "Tosaigh" (start) button, the program starts running.
+Then when you click the start button, the program starts running.
 Then the program can draw shapes on the stage, or write phrases out on the console.

 ## Example